 Gold Rush History

-This year, 2015, proceeds will fund Women’s and Children’s services; including updated equipment and environment on the units as well as NicView – a system by which parents of babies in our Neonatal Intensive Care Unit can monitor them from home.
+In 2015, proceeds helped fund Women’s and Children’s services; including updated equipment and environment on the units as well as NicView – a system by which parents of babies in our Neonatal Intensive Care Unit can monitor them from home.

 Over 450 businesses and individuals

-As the official organizer of Gold Rush, the Good Shepherd Longview Foundation is a nonprofit charitable organization that encourages philanthropic support of needed programs, facilities, services and activities for Good Shepherd Medical Center Longview.
+As the official organizer of Gold Rush, the Good Shepherd Foundation is a nonprofit charitable organization that encourages philanthropic support of needed programs, facilities, services and activities for Good Shepherd Medical Center.

 Photos from the past: